wbchristerson/trivia_api/README.md

 # Full Stack Trivia App

 This is an application to manage a trivia webpage app and play it as a game.
-The front-end is minimal; the focus is on the back-end API used for accessing a postgresql database.
+The front-end is minimal; the focus is on the back-end API used for accessing a postgres (postgresql) database.

 !["Trivia Application Screen Shot"](./trivia_main_page.png)